 Huggie Bear is a special domestic long hair grey and white cat that first came to Hart Road Animal Hospital in 2008 for inappropriate urination.
 He was diagnosed with lower urinary tract disease but in 2009 he was brought in and signed over to the clinic due to this reoccurring problem.
 He has been the model clinic cat since then.
 Since getting him on the proper prescription diet, he has not since had any more urinary tract symptoms nor has inappropriately urinated in the hospital.
 The social and loving boy that he is, Huggie is HRAH’s designated door greeter to clients and provides smiles and comfort to everyone; especially staff.
 His favorite places to be are either in the reception lobby to welcome people, on the warm laundry or dryer, or perched on the kitty scale in the treatment area to observe his domain.
 Next time you come in feel free to say “hi” and give him pets, he is very soft!

-Gerber is a senior citizen domestic long hair dark grey cat that first came to Hart Road as a kitten in 1999.
+Gerber was a sweet senior citizen domestic long hair dark grey cat that first came to Hart Road as a client’s kitten in 1999.
 In 2008 Gerber was attacked by a raccoon and was treated here for severe injuries that included a skull fracture, nasal structure repair and severe lacerations all over his body.
 In July of 2014 shortly after Dr. Lauren Smith bought the clinic, Gerber was brought to Hart Road for euthanasia due to his owner moving out of state to an environment unsafe for him to be outside.
-When we met Gerber we knew we had to save him and he could live here if he could adapt to clinic life.
-He was diagnosed with early stages of kidney failure and arthritis and has been nicely maintained with proper diet, pain medication and regular SQ fluid therapy.
-He is happy and spoiled now, his favorite place to be is on Dr. Smith desk between her and the computer screen to demand her attention.
-His favorite treat is Friskies Party Mix which he anxiously looks forward to every morning.
-He usually resides in the office, but will occasionally venture out throughout the day so next time you’re in and happen to see him say “hello”!
+When we met Gerbie we knew we had to save him and he could live here for the rest of his life.
+He adapted well to clinic life and thrived on the attention, treats and love he received form our team and clients.
+He was supported through his golden years with the loving geriatric medical care of our staff and lived out his final months on Dr. Smith’s desk until it was clear he was no longer having a good quality of life.
+We all really loved this sweet old scar-faced kitty and miss his hugs and snuffling snorts.
+RIP sweet prince.